 The $20 Bucket: Think Twice

 A $20 BOC-3 looks irresistible until you read the fine print.
-At that price the provider can't realistically maintain a staffed process-agent network in all 48 states — the math doesn't work.
+At that price the provider can't realistically maintain a staffed process-agent network in 50 states - the math doesn't work.
 What most $20 providers actually sell is a filing tothe FMCSA that designates the provider themselves as the agent in every state; if someone tries to serve you legal papers in rural Montana, your $20 vendor has to forward them, which they have little incentive to do quickly.
 Missed service of process can turn into a default judgment.
 The savings aren't worth that risk.

 The $99/year Tier: Fine for Members, Expensive for Everyone Else